-High water, windy days offer great hog hunting
+High water, windy days great for high water hogs

 One thing is for certain throughout the eastern part of both Carolinas — the water is still high.
 The flooding this past fall, coupled with lots of rainfall since then still has a good portion of both states soaked.
 Even in areas without standing water, the ground is extremely saturated.